-Channel maximum Holds the maximum value reached by the source channel since the function was started.
+Channel maximum Holds the maximum value reached by a specified channel since the function was started.

-Latching maximum Holds the maximum value reached, since the function was initiated, out of all the channels in a specified group.
+Latching maximum Holds the maximum value reached by any channel in a specified group, since the function was initiated.

 Continuous max.
 The current maximum value out of all the channels in a specified group.